VonHeikemen/lsp-zero.nvim/README.md

 If you have any question about a feature or configuration feel free to open a new [discussion](https://github.com/VonHeikemen/lsp-zero.nvim/discussions) in this repository.
 Or join the chat [#lsp-zero-nvim:matrix.org](https://matrix.to/#/#lsp-zero-nvim:matrix.org).

+## Requirements

+Neovim v0.8 or greater.

+If you need support for Neovim v0.7 use the branch [compat-07](https://github.com/VonHeikemen/lsp-zero.nvim/tree/compat-07).

 ## How to get started

-This version requires Neovim v0.8 or greater.
-If you need support for Neovim v0.7 use the [compat-07 branch](https://github.com/VonHeikemen/lsp-zero.nvim/tree/compat-07).

 If you are new to neovim and you don't have a configuration file (`init.lua`) follow this [step by step tutorial](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/tutorial.md).